albert-pzd/machine-learning-projects/SVM/README.md

-Implementation of SVM on the iris dataset. \newline Including comparison with logistic regression, different choice of margins and a use of kernel function.
+Implementation of SVM on the iris dataset.
+Including comparison with logistic regression, different choice of margins and a use of kernel function.